kun-shukla/ci-p2-quiz-game/README.md

 Once the last question has been answered (depicting an incorrect answer in this example) the question counter display text changes to 'quiz complete', below the user inputted name is displayed along with a message displaying their final score.
 In addition to this, the 'next question' and 'refresh' buttons are replaced with a 'play again!' button.

 ### Potential Future Developments
-- A feature for users to be notified of the correct answer incase they choose incorrectly.
+- A feature for users to be notified of the correct answer in case they choose incorrectly.
 - Updating the initial username prompt to a 'landing' screen where users will be able to not only enter their name but also read an introductory message about the game and how to play, and potentially choose from multiple categories (as detailed below)
 - Multiple categories feature - In time users will have the option to choose from a selection of quiz categories i.e.Sports, Film, Tech etc. Therefore making the game appealing to a wider user base.
-- A login feature - whereby users can retrieve a record of their past scores etc.
+- A login feature - users will be able to retrieve a record of their past scores etc.

 ## Testing